 Your beer batter for deep frying should be like a thin pancake batter, a consistency similar to paint.
 My recipe calls for a cup of beer, however, if the batter is still too thick, add another 1 – 2 tablespoons of beer to thin it out to the correct consistency.
 You are aiming for a thin batter but if you thin it out too much, add a small amount of flour to thicken it slightly.

-Heat your oil in a skillet, deep fryer, or large pot to 400 degrees.
-Before you dive into deep frying your entire batch, test out one curd frying in the oil.
+Before you dive into deep frying your entire batch, coat one curd in batter and fry it in the hot oil to test.
 You will be able to see if your batter is the right consistency and make adjustments before you accidentally ruin the whole batch.
-Plus, you get to snack on one early!

-Deep fry your cheese curds for one minute in the hot oil until golden brown, then remove and place cheese curds on paper towels or a wire rack to let cool slightly before serving.
+Work in batches to batter all of the cheese curds and deep fry them for one minute in the hot oil until golden brown, then remove and place cheese curds on paper towels or a wire rack to let cool slightly before serving.
 If your cheese melts too much you'll see the curds begin oozing out excessively during frying.
 This means you are frying too long or too hot.

 Beer Battered Deep Fried Cheese Curds